Related articles & videos:

-linkConfiguring your Chart Glimpse
+linkConfiguring your Snap Changelog

-Upon clicking to create a Chart Glimpse, and later if you visit Settings -> Chart Glimpses, you can gain access to a myriad of possibilities to configure what will be shown in your Chart Glimpse:
+Upon clicking to create a Snap Changelog, and later if you visit Settings -> Snap Changelogs, you can gain access to a myriad of charts ("Snapshots" or "Snaps") that can preface the changelog portion of your Snap Changelog:

 We are not yet documenting every option individually, because we expect to continue adding new options (or hiding options) as requested by users.
 If we are doing our job right, every option should be either self-explanatory or have an adjacent tooltip available when interacting with the form (although the tooltips obviously aren't available when hovering on the image in this help page)